 Official and Unofficial Withdrawal

-When a student who is receiving financial aid from a campus partially withdraws, completely withdraws or stops attending classes, a revision is made to their financial aid award.
+When a student who is receiving financial aid from a campus partially withdraws, completely withdraws, or stops attending classes, a revision is made to their financial aid award.
 It is the student’s responsibility to follow the official withdrawal process and to notify the Financial Aid Office of any changes made to their enrollment status.
-View the campuses catalog for the official withdrawal process.
+View the campus catalog for the official withdrawal process.

 Official Withdrawals